Boolean-Operator/node-chat-app/README.md

 # node-chat-app
-chat application using Express and Socket.io
+- This chat application was built with Node, Express and Socket.io.

+## Overview
+- Open link
+- Enter screen name and room name
+- Chat with friends

 ## Production Version 1.0.0